-My “Rules” For Comic Scripting - Cullen Bunn
+My “Rules” For Comic Scripting (article)- Cullen Bunn

 Writing The Perfect Scene (article) - Randy Ingermanson

 So you have your outline with a bunch of basic scenes scattered all over it.
 Now it’s time to actually go a write those scenes!

-Before you start, I recommend not applying the following rules, but avoid applying them line-by-line as you write your first draft.
+Before you start, I recommend you read through the following rules, but avoid applying them line-by-line as you write your first draft.
 I of course try to keep the below tips in my head as I write, but I prefer to blurt out all my ideas in a big jumbled mess, and then go back and evaluate them in retrospect.
 I found that this lets me keep things fresh and helps the story flow more naturally since I don’t have to keep stopping my writing to check if I’m doing everything exactly right.
-As always, you have to decide what method works best for you.
+As always, feel free to experiment.
+You have to decide what method works best for you.

 Anyways, let’s jump into some quick tips to make sure your scenes are looking great:

 SHOW DON’T TELL (usually).
 Comics are a visual medium.
 Often you can express an idea or emotion through the drawings instead of using a wall of text.
 There are of course exceptions to this rule.
 Some things just come across better when told by characters.
 Unfortunately I don’t know any formula for spotting these situations so you’ll just have to play it by ear.

 Details matter!
 By giving your characters subtle mannerisms, you can reflect their personalities or how they feel about something.
-Similarly, you can express how the society of your world works through the everyday actions people perform.
+Similarly, you can express the societal norms of your world through the everyday actions people perform.